 On May 5, 2016, we acquired a 100% share of DCC Labs in exchange for an aggregate of \$2.7 million in newly issued shares of SeaChange common stock and \$5.2 million in cash, net of cash acquired, resulting in a total net purchase price of \$7.9 million.
 The stock consideration was determined by dividing the total value of \$2.7 million by the volume weighted average closing price of our common stock for the twenty trading days preceding the closing.
 DCC Labs is a developer of set-top and multiscreen device software.
-Of the total consideration, \$0.5 million in cash and all the stock (681,278 shares) were initially held in escrow as security for the indemnification obligations of the former DCC Labs owners to SeaChange under the purchase agreement, with one-third of the stock in escrow to be released to the former DCC Labs owners on May 5, 2017 and May 5, 2018.
-As of May 5, 2017 and ending May 5, 2019, and one-half of the cash in escrow to be released to the sellers.
+Of the total consideration, \$0.5 million in cash and all the stock (681,278 shares) were initially held in escrow as security for the indemnification obligations of the former DCC Labs owners to SeaChange under the purchase agreement, with one-third of the stock in escrow to be released to the former DCC Labs owners annually on the anniversary date of the acquisition beginning on May 5, 2017 and ending May 5, 2019, and one-half of the cash in escrow to be released to the former DCC Labs owners on May 5, 2018.
+As of May 5, 2018, all of the cash and 454,184 shares of our common stock initially deposited with an Escrow Agent have been disbursed to the sellers.
 The remaining stock held of 227,094 shares will be released on May 5, 2019.

-The acquisition of DCC Labs in fiscal 2017 enabled us to optimize the operations of our In-Home business, which developed home video gateway software including SeaChange's Nucleus and NitroX products.
+The acquisition of DCC Labs in fiscal 2017 enabled us to optimize the operations of ourln-Home business, which developed home video gateway software including SeaChange's Nucleus and NitroX products.
 In addition, the acquisition brought market-ready products, including an optimized television software stack for Europe's Digital Video Broadcasting community, and an HTML5 framework for building additional user experience client applications across a variety of CPE devices, including Android TV STBs, tablets, mobile and computer devices.
-During fiscal 2018, the In-Home business became the center of engineering and expanded to include product development for backoffice, advertising and legacy products.
-The Poland operation became the prime engineering location and as of the end of fiscal 2018, which spans a reduced number of engineers.
+During fiscal 2018, the In-Home business became the center of engineering and expanded to include product development for backoffice, advertising content management and legacy products.
+The Poland operation became the prime engineering location and as of the end of fiscal 2018, was the largest location by number of engineers.
 In addition, the engineering efforts were combined and the teams were re-organized into a single global team in fiscal 2018, which spans a reduced number of locations globally compared to fiscal 2017.
-As part of the engineering transition, organizational improvements were implemented in order to focus on software quality, reliability and pre-integration, in order to de-risk deployments and improve go-to-market time for new solutions and existing upgrades.
+As part of the engineering transition, organizational improvements were implemented in order to focus on software quality, reliability and pre-integration, in order to de-risk deployments and reduce time to market for new solutions and existing upgrades.
 The global engineering team introduced DevOps practices with a customer-centric view of technology improvements across all products within the SeaChange solution.
 Along with operational improvements, engineering introduced changes to process and workflow which enabled more accurate effort estimations and velocity tracking.
-With the introduction of common agile project methodology across all teams and products, the efficiency of software engineering increased, which allowed more engineering resources to focus on innovation and development of industry leading features and enhancements to existing products as well as new product releases that expand the SeaChange technology franchise.
-At the same time, improved efficiency and better a
+With the introduction of common agile project methodology across all teams and products, the efficiency of software engineering increased.
+This allowed more engineering resources to focus on innovation and development of industry leading features and enhancements to existing products as well as new product releases that expand the SeaChange technology franchise.